Spade, Texas

 Spade is an unincorporated community and census-designated place (CDP) in Lamb County, Texas, United States.
-The population was 73 at the 2010 census.
+The population was 71 at the 2020 census.

 History

-Spade was named for its location on the former Spade Ranch.
-According to the Handbook of Texas, J. Frank Norfleet, ranch foreman, married and brought his wife to headquarters near the present townsite in 1894.
+According to the Handbook of Texas, Spade was named for its location on the former Spade Ranch.
+J. Frank Norfleet, ranch foreman, married and brought his wife to headquarters near the present townsite in 1894.
 The townsite was founded in 1924 when farmers began settling on former ranchland.
 A store and a cotton gin were built in 1931, which became the nucleus of the community.
 A post office was secured in 1935 and by 1940 Spade had two churches, six businesses, and 200 people.
 Spade has its own water system that draws on the underlying Ogallala Aquifer.